Urigo/angular-meteor/README.md

     {{> foo}}

+If you prefer to use [Meteor's default template APIs](http://docs.meteor.com/#templates_api) rather than AngularJS's controllers, directives, filters and services, then you will need to render the template using Handlebars.

 ### Dynamic routing
 Routes will automaticlly be created based on a template's name, however, you can override the dynamic routes by manually assigning a route using $routeProvider.
 The route will load that template and conditionally load a controller with the same name if it exists.
 You can prevent a template from creating a route by adding a "_" infront of the template name.
 Based on the URL, this is how you should name your templates: